fbpx

 States That Partially Tax Military Retirement Benefits

-• Colorado – Retired service members under the age of 55 may exclude $15,000 of their retirement pay from state income taxes.
+• Colorado – Retired service members under the age of 55 may exclude $15,000 of their retirement pay from state income taxes (through 2028).
 Those 55 to 64 can exclude up to $20,000.
 Retirees 65 and older can exclude up to $24,000.

-• Vermont – On May 27, 2022, Governor Phil Scott signed H.510, which includes a $10,000 exemption for military retirement income.
+• Vermont – Up to $10,000 in military retirement pay is tax-free.
 Single filers must have an AGI below $50,000 and joint filers must have an AGI below $65,000 to qualify.

 States That Fully Tax Retirement Pay for Veterans